TreeChing/learngit/readme.txt

 Git is a distributed version control system.
 Git is a free software.

-GIt is a distributed version control system.
+Git is a distributed version control system.
 Git is a free software distributed under the GPL.
+Git has a mutable index called stage.